cncf/tag-security/assessments/guide/security-reviewer.md

 The Security Assessment Facilitator or a SIG-Security chair must review the Lead Security Reviewer conflict-of-interest assertion.

-If there any conflicts are presented, then 2 SIG-Security chairs must approve the security review team.
+If there any hard conflicts, or multiple significant soft conflicts are presented, then 2 SIG-Security chairs must approve the security review team.
 Reasons for accepting and rejecting conflicts should be documented.
 In most cases, the existence of a hard conflict will prevent a SIG member from participating in the assessment for